LEGAL AND COMPLIANCE

-HFMC Asset Management Limited – Authorised and Regulated by the Financial Conduct Authority with entry number 194722 on the FCA register – Incorporated in England & Wales as a Limited Company, Registered Number 03891979
+HFMC Wealth Asset Management Ltd – Authorised and Regulated by the Financial Conduct Authority with entry number 194722 on the FCA register – Incorporated in England & Wales as Limited Company, Registered Number 03891979.

-Registered Address for all the HFMC Wealth Group of companies is: Russell House, 140 High Street, Edgware, Middlesex, HA8 7LW
+Registered Address for HFMC Asset Management Ltd is Russell House, 140 High Street, Edgware, Middlesex, HA8 7LW.

 The content of this website does not constitute financial advice and is provided for general information purposes only and should not be relied upon when making financial decisions at the expense of obtaining professional advice.

 The information contained within this website is based on the UK regulatory regime and is therefore restricted to consumers based in the UK.

 Please note that the FCA does not regulate tax, trusts, National Savings, estate planning or cashflow modelling.

 Whilst HFMC Asset Management Ltd uses reasonable care to ensure the information and material appearing on this website is accurate and up-to-date, we cannot guarantee that it is comprehensive or up-to-date at all times.

 Errors and omissions may occur, and the user should not take the accuracy of the information and material for granted or rely upon it as a statement or representation of fact.
 If users are in any doubt, they should check directly with HFMC Asset Management Ltd.

 The information and material on all of the pages of this website is provided as a general illustration of HFMC Asset Management Ltd and the services it offers.
 The information and material contained herein is not intended to and neither does it create any business, contractual or employment relationship and neither is it supplied for any other purpose not explicitly stated.